 Additionally, trendy grains like quinoa and farro are often lauded for being higher in protein and easier to digest than other grains, but they too are very high in net carbs, relatively low in fiber, and lacking substantial amounts of key nutrients.

 Most whole grains contain a substance called polyphenols, which are compounds found in plants that might potentially help protect cells from damage and reduce inflammation in the body.
-However, higher-quality studies are needed to confirm this.2 Indeed, we just don’t know enough about polyphenols to make them a priority for inclusion in our diets.
+However, higher-quality studies are needed to confirm this.4 Indeed, we just don’t know enough about polyphenols to make them a priority for inclusion in our diets.

-Whole-grain research: weak evidence that is over-hyped
+Whole-grain research: weak evidence overall

 Studies about whole grains seem to receive more than their fair share of media coverage these days.
 One such study to make recent international news headlines was a series of systematic reviews and meta-analyses exploring the health effects of different types of carbohydrate, which was published in The Lancet early in 2019.

 After analyzing 185 observational studies and 58 clinical trials, researchers concluded that eating more whole grains and fiber might be an effective strategy for preventing obesity, heart disease, diabetes, cancer, and reducing risk of early death.5 Headlines also suggested that people would live longer if they ate more healthy grains and that the findings “were a blow to fashionable low-carb diets.”

 We wrote about that study when it came out, noting that it was not comparing diets with whole grains to low-carb diets, but rather to diets full of highly-refined grains.
 (And we addressed the erroneous myth that low-carb diets are low-fiber diets.
 They are not!)